reeseaustin55/Fetch_Literature-/README.md

 2. Click **Download PDFs**.
 3. Monitor progress in the log at the bottom of the window.

+If a PDF cannot be downloaded automatically the app opens your default browser to the best available landing page and shows a dialog.
+Download the PDF in the browser, then click **Select Downloaded PDF** in the dialog to point the tool at the file you just saved.
+The file will be copied into the `FetchedBibliographyPDFs` folder and the download process continues with the next citation.

 ## How it works

 For each citation the script tries the following approaches: